Are you a new corn snake owner?

 At this age, they prefer meatier rodents and birds.

 Small amphibians such as frogs are a favorite of the young corn snake.

 If you found some in the wild, you could consider feeding them to your pet.

 But just like the last category, you always need to check their size.

-Also, take care of the frogs aren’t poisonous.
+Also, take care that the frogs aren’t poisonous.

 What To Feed A Baby Corn Snake

-Baby corn snakes are like adult corn snakes, but you have a much more significant concern when it comes to prey size and the prey’s ability to fight back.
+Baby corn snakes are like adult corn snakes, but you have a much more significant concern regarding prey size and the prey’s ability to fight back.